mark-andrews/irrs_ntu_doctoral_school/readme.md

     This topic will be detailed so that everyone obtains a solid grasp on these fundamentals, which makes all subsequent learning much easier.
 * *Introduction to wrangling, visualization, statistics*.
 In the last section of the course, we will provide a very brief introduction to data wrangling, data visualization, and doing statistical analysis in R. These are huge topics, and so here, we just provide a brief introduction.

+A guide and overview of the content of the workshop can be found [here](https://mark-andrews.github.io/irrs_ntu_doctoral_school/content.html).